uzayka/creative_perf_task/README.md

 - *interface.py*

    This file creates the graphical user interface of the program.

    It includes:

    The main window

    Checkboxes for selecting character types

    Spinboxes for selecting the number of characters

    An entry field to display the generated password

    A button to generate the password

    This file manages the layout and user input controls.

 - *parolchiki.py*

    This file contains the password generation algorithm.

    It defines the function:

-generate_password(lowercase, numbers, uppercase, signs, num_1, num_2, num_3, num_4)
+   `generate_password(lowercase, numbers, uppercase, signs, num_1, num_2, num_3, num_4)`

-This function:
+   <ins>This function:</ins>

    Defines sets of characters (letters, numbers, symbols).

    Checks which character types are selected.

    Randomly selects characters using choice().

    Adds the characters to a list.

    Randomizes the order using shuffle().

    Joins the characters into a final password string.

    The function then returns the generated password.

 - *maiin.py*

    This file connects the user interface and password generator.

    It performs the following tasks:

    Reads the user's selected options from the interface

    Calls the password generation function

    Displays the generated password in the entry field

    When the user presses the "generate a password" button, the program runs the generate() function.

 5. Inputs
    ------